-Definitions:
+Definitions

-Pets A pet is an animal kept for ordinary use and companionship.
-A pet is not considered a service animal or emotional support animal.

-Service Animals A service animal is defined as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+- 1. Pet.
+A pet is an animal kept for ordinary use and companionship.
+A pet is not considered a service animal or emotional support animal. - 2.
+Service Animal.
+A service animal is defined as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a documented disability.
+Service animals are working animals, not pets.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for purposes of this policy.
-Service animals may assist by guiding individuals with vision impairments, alerting individuals with hearing impairments to sounds, assisting individuals with mobility impairments, or performing other specific tasks.
-Reasonable modifications may be allowed for a person with a disability to use a miniature horse if the animal has been trained to do work or perform tasks for the individual.

-Work or tasks performed by a service animal must be directly related to the individual's disability.
-Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, assisting an individual during a seizure, alerting individuals to the presence of allergens, retrieving items such as medicine or a telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors.

-Emotional Support Animals An emotional support animal, also referred to as a comfort animal, is defined as any animal, the use of which is supported by a qualified physician, psychiatrist, or other mental health professional, based on a disability-related need.
-Emotional support animals do not have to be trained to perform any particular task.
+The work or task a service animal has been trained to provide must be directly related to the person's disability.
+Reasonable modifications may be allowed for a person with a disability to use a miniature horse if the animal has been trained to do work or perform tasks for the individual. - Examples of work or tasks include, but are not limited to, assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, providing non-violent protection or rescue work, pulling a wheelchair, alerting individuals to the presence of allergens, retrieving items such as medicine or a telephone, providing physical support and assistance with balance and stability to individuals with mobility disabilities, and helping persons with psychiatric and neurological disabilities by assisting with seizures or preventing or obstructing impulsive or destructive behaviors. - 3.
+Emotional Support Animal.
+An emotional support animal is an animal that provides comfort to a person with a disability upon the recommendation of a healthcare or mental health professional.
+The comfort of an emotional support animal serves to alleviate one or more identified symptoms or effects of a person's documented disability.
+Unlike a service animal, emotional support animals do not have to be trained to perform any particular task, do not assist a person with activities of daily living and do not accompany the person at all times. - 4.
+Approved Animal.
+An approved animal is a service or emotional support animal that has been granted access to campus as a reasonable accommodation under this policy. - 5.
+Owner.
+The owner is the student or other covered person who has requested the accommodation and has received approval to bring the approved animal on campus.